hucknz/cumulusmx/README.md

 # Thanks

-All credit goes to [@optoisolated](https://github.com/optoisolated/MXWeather) for their work in containerising Cumulus MX and providing helpful documentation.
+Credit to [@optoisolated](https://github.com/optoisolated/MXWeather) for their initial work in containerising Cumulus MX.